 Luka Banović is fascinated by the comprehensive experience that product development offers.
 He works at IRNAS LTD as an engineering project manager and product developer.
 IRNAS works together with scientists to adapt and develop custom technology for their specific applications.
 Luka is an alumnus from Southampton University (UK) and University of Applied Sciences Upper Austria.

-Mia is Biological Engineering PhD student at the Department of Chemical and Biological Engineering at the University of Colorado Boulder with a life-long passion for cellular agriculture.
+Mia is a Biological Engineering PhD student at the Department of Chemical and Biological Engineering at the University of Colorado Boulder with a life-long passion for cellular agriculture.
 She received her B.S. in Chemical Engineering with an additional major in Biomedical Engineering and specialization in Cellular Manipulation from Carnegie Mellon University.
 Mia's research focuses on engineering growth factors for cheaper, better, and longer-lasting biosynthetic media formulations.
 She serves on the leadership team of The Boulder Alt.
 Protein Project, a student organization initiative by the Good Food Institute.
 She is excited to be working on projects that will help revolutionize the US food production infrastructure through the widespread integration of cellular agriculture.

 Ricardo is a scientist and entrepreneur based in Newcastle, UK, whose expertise includes Cell Biology, Tissue Engineering, and Biomaterials.
 A biologist with a PhD in Biochemistry from the NOVA University of Lisbon, Portugal, he joined the Connon Lab in 2012, developing smart in vitro strategies to better control stem cells and recreate tissues with nativelike structure and function.
 His work received several accolades, and is published prominently (Nature, Biomaterials).
 As a New Harvest Fellow since 2018, he is keen to advance the Cell Ag field, developing new methods to produce structured meat.
 He is also the CSO of 3D Bio-Tissues, a spin-out company he co-founded in 2019 to translate his inventions into the food and healthcare markets.